-How to Manage Your Household Like a Pro
+How to Manage a Household Like a Pro (in 3 Steps)

-But, as I was a young mother, I did not know how to balance ME.
-I did not know how to be in all those places at once!
-But I learned.
-And today I am going to share a few tricks, resources, and tools that I use to manage my home and keep all in order.
+Balancing all of these things can be a challenge.
+When I was younger, I did not know how to be in all those places at once!
+But over time, I learned, and today I’m going to share all of the tips, tools, and resources that I use to keep my house in order.

 What Works for Me:

 I am a HUGE chore can fan!
 I have been using this since my kids became old enough to do chores.
 They are simple to make and last forever.

 What I do is I allow my kids to earn privileges.
 I have always wanted my kids to work for what they have.
 Here are some things I believe are privileges:

 - Time with friends